 - , and what each one makes you eligible to apply for funding.

 - Oregon Dental HPSA Map

 The Health Professional Shortage Area (HPSA) Fact Sheet is now available in downloadable format from the Centers for Medicare & Medicaid Services’ Medicare Learning Network on the CMS website.
 This fact sheet provides general requirements and an overview of the Health Professional Shortage Area (HPSA) payment system.

-If you have questions about HPSA and MUA designated places in Oregon, please contact Oregon Health Policy and Research
+If you have questions about HPSA and MUA designated places in Oregon, please contact

 Oregon Governor’s Health Care Shortage Area Designation

 The Oregon Governor’s Health Care Shortage Area Designation was created in 2006 to address the fragile health care situation in Oregon’s rural areas that do not meet HPSA or MUA designation criteria.
 It specifically targets the most remote and least dense locations of the state and expands eligibility of Rural Health Clinic certification in these areas.